20ft/20ft/docs/index.rst

     1207165557.990 INFO     Connected onto: http://www.atomicdroplet.com:1452/
     1207165557.990 INFO     -----Finished

 19.25 seconds - one quarter the time.
+This is also the first time we split spawn into separate ``ensure_image_uploaded`` and ``spawn`` calls since ensuring the upload only needs to happen once.

 Obviously this is a somewhat contrived example but the lesson is simple: If you can start containers ahead of when you need them, you will enjoy a (very) significant performance boost.